-Running became a key ingredient in my life & happiness!
+Running had become a key ingredient in my life and happiness!

-In the long runs I treated myself with two “meals”: a gel (100 calories and some electrolytes) after 5km and a date (50 calories) after 10km.
+In the long runs I treated myself with two “meals”: a gel (100 calories and some electrolytes) after 5 kilometers and a date (50 calories) after 10 kilometers.

 Not that I was hungry, just in case, to make sure there is enough sugar in my blood.

-Later, when I crossed 15km, I added another date, so it was date-gel-date.
+Later, when I reached 15 kilometers, I added another date, so it was date-gel-date.

-After 10km I was taking also a pill of electrolytes, to replenish all the salts I was losing with sweat.
+After 10 kilometers I also took an electrolyte tablet, to replenish all the salts I was losing by sweating.

-I was running with a small backpack with a hydration pack.
+I was running with a small hydration backpack.

-I was drinking around 1L of water for 10km, 1.5L for 15km etc.
+I was drinking about 1 liter of water for every 10 kilometers, 1.5 liters for every 15 kilometers, etc.